Welcome!

 Thus, the Perfumery Agnel constantly renews all of its presentation and, by constant creations, imposes every day more his mark to the public. "

-The lamb featured on the Agnel logos derived from agneau "lamb" in French.
-AGNEL, an ancient French gold coin, first struck under the reign of St Louis, worth about twelve sols six deniers.
-The agnel is also called sometimes mouton d'or, and agnel d'or.
-The denomination is supposed to have arisen from the figure of a lamb (agnus) or sheep struck on one side.
+The lamb featured on the Agnel logos is derived from "agneau," which means "lamb" in French.
+Additionally, "Agnel" refers to an ancient French gold coin first struck during the reign of St. Louis, valued at about twelve sols six deniers.
+This coin, sometimes called "mouton d'or" or "agnel d'or," got its name from the depiction of a lamb (agnus) or sheep on one side of the coin.

 G. Agnel, son of Alexandre C.N.
-Agnel; established own company around 1912, Golden Perfume Co in New York.
+Agnel, established his own company around 1912 called the Golden Perfume Co in New York.
+This expansion into the United States likely allowed the Agnel family to further establish their fragrance business internationally and cater to a broader clientele.

 The perfumes of Agnel: